-- (a) The Authority shall have independence in the conduct of the investigation and have unrestricted authority over its conduct, consistent with the provisions of these regulations.
-The investigation shall normally include: - (1) the gathering, recording and analysis of all relevant information on that accident or incident; - (2) the protection of certain accident and incident investigation records in accordance with paragraph 5.2.7 - (3) if appropriate, the issuance of safety recommendations; - (4) if possible, the determination of the causes and/or contributing factors; and - (5) the completion of the final report. - (b) Where feasible, the scene of the accident shall be visited, the wreckage examined and statements taken from witnesses.
+- (a) [The Authority, as the State conducting the investigation, shall have independence in the conduct of the investigation and have unrestricted authority over its conduct, consistent with the provisions of these regulations.]
+The investigation shall normally include: - (1) the gathering, recording and analysis of all relevant information on that accident or incident; - (2) the protection of certain accident and incident investigation records in accordance with paragraph 5.2.7 - (3) [timely, public dissemination of factual information, as appropriate;] - (4) if appropriate, the issuance of safety recommendations; - (5) if possible, the determination of the causes and/or contributing factors; and - (6) the completion of the final report. - (b) Where feasible, the scene of the accident shall be visited, the wreckage examined and statements taken from witnesses.
 The extent of the investigation and the procedure to be followed in carrying out such an investigation shall be determined by the accident investigation authority, depending on the lessons it expects to draw from the investigation for the improvement of safety. - (c) Any investigation conducted in accordance with the provisions of these regulations shall be separate from any judicial or administrative proceedings to apportion blame or liability.

 - Note: Separation can be achieved by the investigation being conducted by State accident investigation authority experts, and any judicial or administrative proceedings being conducted by other appropriate experts.
-Coordination between the two processes would likely be required at the accident site and in the gathering of factual information, with due consideration to the non-disclosure provisions. - (d) The accident investigation authority shall develop documented policies and procedures detailing its accident investigation duties.
-These should include: organisation and planning; investigation; and reporting. - (e) [The Authority shall ensure that any investigations conducted under the provisions of these regulations have unrestricted access to all available evidential material without delay.] - (f) The Authority should ensure cooperation between its accident investigation authorities and judicial authorities so that an investigation is not impeded by administrative or judicial investigations or proceedings. - Note.1: Cooperation may be achieved by legislation, protocols, agreements or other arrangements, and may cover the following subjects: access to the site of the accident; preservation of and access to evidence; initial and on-going debriefings of the status of each process; exchange of information; appropriate use of safety information; and resolution of conflicts. - Note 2: Nothing in the following provisions is intended to preclude the State conducting the investigation from calling upon the best technical expertise from any source.
+Coordination between the two processes would likely be required at the accident site and in the gathering of factual information, with due consideration to the non-disclosure provisions. - (d) The Authority shall develop documented policies and procedures detailing its accident investigation duties.
+These should include: organisation and planning; investigation; and reporting. - (e) The Authority shall ensure that any investigations conducted under the provisions of these regulations have unrestricted access to all available evidential material without delay. - (f) The Authority should ensure cooperation with the judicial authorities so that an investigation is not impeded by administrative or judicial investigations or proceedings. - Note.1: Cooperation may be achieved by legislation, protocols, agreements or other arrangements, and may cover the following subjects: access to the site of the accident; preservation of and access to evidence; initial and on-going debriefings of the status of each process; exchange of information; appropriate use of safety information; and resolution of conflicts. - Note 2: Nothing in the following provisions is intended to preclude the State conducting the investigation from calling upon the best technical expertise from any source. - (g) [For accidents or incidents that draw heightened public attention, the Authority should publicly release relevant factual information within the early days of the investigation. - Note: The provision of factual information in the early days of the investigation is intended to address the substantial public interest in the accident or incident and to help ensure that the information in the public domain is as accurate as possible. - (h) For accidents or incidents that draw heightened public attention, the Authority should publish a written Preliminary Report within thirty days of the accident or incident containing established factual information and indicating the progress of the investigation. - Note: This does not intend to preclude the Authority, as the State conducting the investigation, from consulting States participating in the investigation before publishing the written Preliminary Report.]